nizzaneela/Programming_error_explanation/README.md

 2. Each introduction has a different delay before the first samples due to the different times of first hospitalization.
 Realistically, the earlier time should apply to both.
 Therefore, this analysis misses some early samples in the simulation with the later time of first hospitalization.
 In some cases, missing these samples will drop branch counts below the polytomy threshold, or clade sizes below the relative size threshold, reducing the likelihood of a basal polytomy and satisfying condition 1;
 3. Each introduction has a stable coalescence based on when it reaches 50,000 infections.
 Assuming the stable coalescence should instead be based on when simulations reach 50,000 combined infections, this analysis removes more basal lineages than it should, increasing the likelihood of basal polytomies.

-Overall, the limitations increase the likelihood of two simulations satisfying conditions 1 and 2, so the resulting Bayes factors may be considered a rough upper bound.
+Overall, the limitations increase the likelihood of two simulations producing two basal polytomies and satisfying conditions 1, so the corrected Bayes factors may be considered a rough upper bound.

 It is theoretically possible that applying condition 3 to the two introduction likelihoods could increase the Bayes factors.
 This would require an increase in the likelihood of two introductions producing topologies compatible with the more probable MRCA haplotypes (i.e. A or B).
 This is considered unlikely, but will be confirmed either way in the next comment.